stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. If a third-party claims that their intellectual property rights have been violated by the Customer’s use of Stakater’s services, except if the customer is using other service(s) as a combination to Stakater’s services that fall under is intellectual property rights violations, STAKATER will defend the Customer against such a claim at its own expense if the customer:

-        1. notifies STAKATER immediately in writing within 03 working days of such event.
+        1. notifies STAKATER immediately in writing within three working days of such event,

-        1. allows STAKATER to control the defense and any settlement negotiations, and
+        1. allows STAKATER to control the defense and any settlement negotiations,

-        1. supports STAKATER appropriately by providing all required information and evidences.Failure by the Customer to meet his obligation will result in the loss of any claim against STAKATER.
+        1. supports STAKATER appropriately by providing all required information and evidences.
+Failure by the Customer to meet his obligation will result in the loss of any claim against STAKATER.

     1. If STAKATER believes that the use of the Services by the Customer violates or is likely to violate the intellectual property rights of a third party, STAKATER has the right to choose between the following actions: